Haimonmon/random-sigma-bot/README.md

 # [ B O T ] bot
 ## Planned Features
-Planned features to simple bot.
+Planned features to simple bot ( No External NLP Libraries ).
 * `responds to a questions`, like asking for recipee, best places
 * `enable to identify`, places, object
 * `enable to learn` by capturing user sentences
 * able to `identify mispelled words`
 * can have an emotions and identify emotions by `sentiment analysis`
 * Enable to have a knowledge on `POS ( Parts of speech )`
+* Able to ` remember prompter characteristics ` likes and name

 ## Project Structure
 ` chat.py ` : Contains terminal design, and app workflow